HELP loans and VET Student Loans

 Eligibility

-Your eligibility for a HELP loan or VET Student Loan depends on criteria such as your citizenship status, and whether you're in an undergraduate, postgraduate or vocational education program.
+Your eligibility for a HELP loan or VET Student Loan depends on criteria such as your citizenship status, your residency during study, and whether you're in an undergraduate, postgraduate or vocational education program.

 Find out what you may be eligible for on the Australian Government's Study Assist website.

-If you’re an Australian Permanent Resident Non-Humanitarian Visa holder and/or New Zealand citizen, find out about your eligibility on the Non-Australian citizens page.
+If you’re an Australian Permanent Resident, Permanent Humanitarian Visa holder (or eligible former Permanent Humanitarian Visa holder) or New Zealand citizen (or eligible former New Zealand Special Category Visa holder), find out about your eligibility on the Non-Australian citizens page.

-If so, you need to provide us with proof that you meet the long-term residency requirements.
-This may include, but isn't limited to, the following:
+RMIT may also accept other documents which prove you meet the long-term residency requirements.
+This includes, but isn't limited to, the following:

 • School reports or certificates.